harvard-lil/SEAL/README.md

 ## CLI: `rewrite`

-This command slightly rewrites and a set number of rows from the Anthropic/hh-rlhf using a text generation model, and analyses it using:
+This command slightly rewrites a set number of rows from the Anthropic/hh-rlhf alignment dataset using a text generation model, and analyses it using:
 - Two reward models, to measure how much the rewriting affected rewards:
   - [OpenAssistant/reward-model-deberta-v3-large-v2](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2), which was fine-tuned using Anthropic/hh-rlhf (`ALIGNED`)
   - [OpenAssistant/reward-model-deberta-v3-large](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large), which was not (`CONTROL`)